Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/tlvwexec.md

 > **Note**
 >
 > To use direct script execution instead of the template script processing, preface the &lt;EXEC>value with 'cmd:'.
 For example, &lt;EXEC>='cmd:myscript.sh &PART &IDT &IDTU'.
 See Directly processing a program or script for details, examples, restrictions, and support.

-For CFTCOM, the symbolic variables that you can use in the batch are restricted to: &SYSDATE, &SYSTIME, &CFTEVENT, &SYSDAY, &CFTNAME, &RUNTIMEDIR.

 [Return to Command index](../../)